w3c/wot-binding-templates/registry-requirements.md

 - Technical submission mechanism.
 How does a binding get submitted?
    - We work with issues only.
 The information for the entry format is submitted as a list.
 This way, non-W3C members can submit a binding.
 Reviews from the custodian happen on the issue.
 The submitter is expected to answer until the custodian makes a PR to add the binding to the registry or change its status.
    - A purpose built GitHub project for tracking submissions is used.
 When a submission comes in form an issue, it is automatically added to column "Binding Submitted".
 When the custodian and reviewers start looking at it, it goes to the "Under Review" column.
 If the review is in favour, the custodian makes the PR to add it to the registry and the issue goes to column "Accepted".
 If the review is not in favour, it goes to the column "Rejected".
 All these changes are reflected as comments in the original issue.
-   - In case of potential conflict with another entry, the reviewer MUST mark the new submission accordingly.
+   - If a new entry conflicts with another entry, the reviewer MUST mark the new submission accordingly.
 As two bindings that do the same are not allowed, either the old one MUST be deprecated or the new one MUST be rejected.
 See also point 13 under "Requirements on the Submitted Document".
 - Status values: Initial -> Current -> Superseded or Obsolete
   - Definitions:
     - Initial: Document is correctly written but no implementation experience has been necessarily documented.